-Auditor
+Independent Auditor

-Ernst & Young were appointed on 28 December 2022 and have indicated their willingness to continue in office as the Company's auditor in accordance with section 401(2) of the Companies and Allied Matter Act, 2020.
+Ernst & Young have indicated their willingness to continue in office as the Company's auditor in accordance with section 401(2) of the Companies and Allied Matter Act, 2020.

 A Resolution will be proposed at the Annual General meeting empowering the Director to fix their remuneration.